Ayurvedic food for a satisfying diet

 Feel Better Today: Add More Tastes

 Welcome to the American diet.
-We attempt to use food, especially sweet and salty food, to find comfort in our country yet find true satisfaction lacking.
+We attempt to use food, especially sweet and salty food, to find comfort in our country, yet find true satisfaction lacking.
 Ayurveda, the “Science of Life,” tells us that salt and sugar are only two of the six tastes the body needs to maintain optimum health and feel truly satisfied after meals.

-Ayurveda holds six tastes: sweet, sour, salty, bitter, pungent, and astringent.
+Ayurveda holds six tastes: sweet, sour, salty, bitter, spicy, and astringent.
 For optimum health, we need to taste them all every day.
 Each one has a specific energetic effect on the body.
 They can warm us up or cool us down.
 They can make us feel complacent or motivated.
-Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of real satisfaction.
+Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of absolute satisfaction.

-Sweet and salty may work well to instantly allay the anxiety (excess Vata) that comes with 24/7 multitasking.
+Sweet and salty may work well to instantly alleviate the anxiety (excess Vata) that comes with 24/7 multitasking.
 However, eating only these tastes and poor quality, to boot — has dire consequences for physical and mental health.

 Mixing It Up